rossjturner/seismic_attributes/README.md

 pytest path_to_directory/seismic_attributes
 ```

 The unit test takes approximately 10-20 seconds to run.
-It tests the _seismic_attributes_ package is correctly linked with _obspy_, can download data from the IRIS server, produces an event catalogue with the expected output, and calculates attributes for events as expected.
+Five tests are conducted which verify the _seismic_attributes_ package is correctly linked with _obspy_, can download data from the IRIS server, produces an event catalogue with the expected output, and calculates attributes for events as expected.

 ## Contact